Ms. Jessica Fraser

 I am not lonely anymore, and I can help kids who struggle like I did.
 Today is a lot different from when I was ten...books aren't the only form of escape.
 Now most kids have mobile devices, with music and games and videos and social media sites.
 I want to make sure they don't get lost, so I'm going to be someone who tells them, "You can do anything," and teach them the skills they need to do it.

-I grew up in Algona, Iowa, and all of my parents still live in Iowa.
-My mom and her husband live in Algona, my dad and his wife are in Forest City, and my stepdad and his wife live in Waukee.
-I have several siblings: Gabe, Mike, Jenny, and Jeremiah.
-My youngest brother, Zach, passed away in 2005.
-I also have nieces and nephews - Kylie, Ella, Laila, Hunter, Saydee, and Roman.
-I have a grown-up son named Blake who is 24.
-He lives in Petoskey, Michigan, where he works for a company called Sludgehammer.
-My first year teaching at Southland, I lived in Faribault, Minnesota, and I drove eighty miles to school each morning and eighty miles home again each evening.
+Home & Family I grew up in Algona, Iowa, and my most of family members still live in Iowa, in Algona and Des Moines.
+I am the oldest child, and I have several siblings, as well as several nieces and nephews.
+I have a grown-up son named Blake who is twenty-eight.
+He lives in Petoskey, Michigan, with his cat Lemon.
+My first year teaching at Southland, I lived in Faribault, and I drove here every day.
 That was A LOT of time in the car.
-I moved to Adams in the summer of 2016, and to LeRoy in 2018, where I live with my sweetheart, Ben, and his two kids.
-Max is in fifth grade and Ayla is in third grade.
+I moved to Adams in 2016, and then to Le Roy in 2018, where I live with my sweetheart Ben and his children.
+Max is in ninth grade and Ayla is in seventh grade.
 We have two cockatiels; I have had, Petey, the gray bird, since 2006, and Jasper, the yellow bird, since 2010.